 How’s that for a head start in getting your home organized?
 Don’t try to do it all at once.
 Add in one new thing and perfect that for a few weeks.
 Then move on to the next thing and work on perfecting that.
 Perfecting meaning, perfect for YOU!

-If you’re looking for more home organization ideas, here’s a few more:
+If you’re looking for more home organization and routine ideas, here’s a few more:

 - Creating a Christmas Bullet Journal to get you organized for the holidays